tacotranslate/js-package/readme.md

 ### Setting up your project

 Your application needs to be wrapped inside a `<TranslationProvider>` that is fed the properties `client` and `locale`.
 For Next.js, we recommend doing this inside `_app.js`.
-Check out [our examples folder on GitHub](https://github.com/tacotranslate/npm-package/tree/master/examples/) for more.
+Check out [our examples folder on GitHub](https://github.com/tacotranslate/npm-package/tree/master/examples/) for more information.

 ```jsx
 import createTacoTranslateClient, {TranslationProvider} from 'tacotranslate';